johndoe-1294/dcgogna.com/_tabs/about.md

 In addition I may be also be able to refer you to someone else I know, who would be able to help out further more better than me.

+Also on side note, you wont generally find much about me out in open internet.
+I like to keep my things private to myself, that being said I am not at all closed to sharing my project with right opportunties.

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }